 Why is intervention needed?

-The project aims to build local capacity to effectively transfer benefit sharing and ownership of the forest to the communities.
+The project aims to build local capacity to effectively transfer ownership of the forest to the communities.
 The purpose is to ensure that community members are co-creators of the forest management plan and will be able to participate and benefit meaningfully throughout the process, with a particular focus on women.

 * Carbon calculation methodology